searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_MAGENTO2.md

 ## Create a Category Search Page

+> [!WARNING]
-**Warning:** Before creating this category page, ensure that the url does not already exist by going to `https://[domain]/shop.html`.
+> Before creating this category page, ensure that the url does not already exist by going to `https://[domain]/shop.html`.
 If the url is active, alternative paths would be `search` or `ssearch`.

+> [!NOTE]
-**Note:** If this is a re-mockup (and sometimes even a re-platform), it is recommended to keep the same search page url (and query parameter) so customers do not need to create redirects.
+> If this is a re-mockup (and sometimes even a re-platform), it is recommended to keep the same search page url (and query parameter) so customers do not need to create redirects.
 If the site was previously integrated using CMS page rather than a category search page, you should be able to proceed with the below methods.
 This is because CMS and category page urls can be formatted the same way.

 - Magento 2 Admin > Left Navigation > Catalog > Categories > Add Subcategory.
 - The category should be created wherever most categories are in the current view, which means usually you wouldn't use the "Add Root Category" button.
 Set the details to the following: